niroopreddym/custom-tcpprotocol-go/README.md

 # custom-tcpprotocol-go
-custom message protocol to communicate with another server.
+custom message protocol to communicate with RMS server.